SFDO-Community-Sprints/DataGenerationToolkit/docs/EDASampleInstructions.md

 ### Generate Data in a Sandbox

-1. Navidate to the project folder
+1. Navigate to the project folder

 1. Initialize CumulusCI configuration in the project